tbeucler/HybridESM/README.md

 ***

 ## [CliMA](https://clima.caltech.edu/)

+The Climate Modeling Alliance (CliMA) is "building a new Earth system model that leverages recent advances in computational and data sciences to learn directly from a wealth of Earth observations from space and the ground."
+Its atmospheric component adopts a [generalized version of the Eddy-Diffusivity Mass-Flux framework](https://agupubs.onlinelibrary.wiley.com/doi/10.1002/2017MS001162) and relies on Bayesian inference for parameter calibration and uncertainty quantification through the ["Calibrate, Emulate, Sample" framework](https://www.sciencedirect.com/science/article/abs/pii/S0021999120304903?via%3Dihub).
+Its oceanic component is based on the ["Oceananigans" model](https://joss.theoj.org/papers/10.21105/joss.02018), which is designed for the numerical simulation of incompressible, stratified, rotating fluid flows on CPUs and GPUs.

 ### Latest coupled simulations in [Christopoulos, C., Lopez-Gomez, I., Beucler, T., Cohen, Y., Kawczynski, C., Dunbar, O., & Schneider, T. (2024).
 Online Learning of Entrainment Closures in a Hybrid Machine Learning Parameterization.
 Authorea Preprints.](https://essopenarchive.org/doi/full/10.22541/essoar.171804905.55213571/)